kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 ## Drawbacks

-- Depends on KEP-5491 `DRAListTypeAttributes` which is alpha in 1.36.
-If KEP-5491 doesn't graduate, this KEP is blocked.
+- The list form depends on KEP-5491 `DRAListTypeAttributes` which is alpha in 1.36.
+If KEP-5491 doesn't graduate, the attribute is still useful as a scalar int for same-NUMA matching, but cross-quadrant co-placement (NPS4, shared I/O die) requires the list form.
 - The SLIT-based list may include more NUMA nodes than strictly necessary on hardware where all intra-socket distances are equal.
 This is a safe over-approximation but may reduce scheduling precision.

 ## Alternatives